Iamogeee/BusinessConnect/README.md

 Project Template Link: https://docs.google.com/document/d/1tcovAehQXTjjX_WmCvKCgHbrgbDFGp-Mmb1rFLXsq9Y/edit?usp=sharing

-OVERVIEW
+Overview

 [Provide a brief description of what your project is about and what problems it aims to solve.]

-- Category: Local Services and E-commerce
+Category: Local Services and E-commerce
-- Story: BusinessConnect allows customers to sign up and create profiles, search for businesses based on location, read reviews, rate services, and book appointments directly through the platform.
-The website features a recommendation engine that suggests businesses based on user preferences and previous interactions, making it easy for customers to find services tailored to their needs.
+Story: BusinessConnect allows students to sign up and create profiles, search for businesses based on their location, read and write reviews, rate services, and interact with their peers for more information.
+The website emphasizes peer reviews and direct messaging, making it easy for students to find services tailored to their needs and preferences.
-- Market: The primary market for BusinessConnect includes local customers looking for trustworthy services, such as restaurants, salons, repair services, and fitness centers.
-The app targets adults aged 18-60 who prefer personalized and reliable recommendations over generic search results.
+Market: The primary market for BusinessConnect includes students in remote and unfamiliar areas who need to find trustworthy local services, such as restaurants, salons, repair services, and fitness centers.
+The app targets students who prefer personalized and reliable recommendations from their peers over generic search results.
-- Habit: BusinessConnect is designed for frequent use.
-Customers may use the app several times a week to find new businesses, check reviews, or book appointments.
+Habit: BusinessConnect is designed for frequent use.
+Students may use the app several times a week to find new businesses, check reviews, and interact with peers for recommendations and more information.
-- Scope: The initial scope of BusinessConnect will focus on key features such as business listings, reviews, ratings, sample work galleries, and appointment booking.
-Future enhancements might include in-app messaging, loyalty programs, and integration with social media platforms.
+Scope: The initial scope of BusinessConnect will focus on key features such as business listings, peer reviews, ratings, sample work galleries, and in-app messaging.
+Future enhancements might include loyalty programs and integration with social media platforms.

-PRODUCT SPEC:
+Product Spec
-BusinessConnect is a user-friendly website designed to help customers effortlessly discover and engage with local businesses.
-Users can search for nearby services, read authentic reviews, view ratings, and browse sample work.
-The site offers innovative features such as AI-driven recommendations.
-Customers can book appointments directly through the website and earn loyalty points for discounts and exclusive deals.
+BusinessConnect is a user-friendly website designed to help students effortlessly discover and engage with local businesses.
+Users can search for nearby services, read authentic reviews from their peers, view ratings, and browse sample work.
+The site offers innovative features such as peer-to-peer messaging.
+Customers can save favorite businesses and view the businesses closest to them on a map.
 With real-time notifications, social media sharing, and detailed business profiles, BusinessConnect makes finding and interacting with local businesses a seamless and rewarding experience.

-USER STORIES:
+User Stories
 User stories are actions that the user should be able to perform in your app.

 First, focus and identify functionality that is required for your MVP (Minimum Viable Product) that conforms to all the project requirements and expectations.
 Make sure your technical challenges are part of your MVP.